 In the online world, an impression became the metric to evaluate reach and performance of digitally distributed content, such as views of web display ads, social media activity, watched video, and more.
 A natural byproduct of these new media channels is a slew of new data and metrics (analysts rejoice) such as email ‘opens’, social media ‘followers’ and ‘likes’, as well as web page ‘views’, ‘visitors’ and ‘hits’.

 Although these fashionable numbers are great to show off in client meetings, the problem is that they don’t actually tell you any truths to how the marketing (and business) is actually performing.
 They are nothing but ‘empty calories’ in a brand’s diet.
-To put it simply, if a metric doesn’t assist you in making business decision or achieving your business objectives, then it’s vanity metric.
+To put it simply, if a metric doesn’t assist you in making business decisions or achieving business objectives, then it’s vanity metric.

 “I’m pretty sure there’s a lot more to life than being really, really, ridiculously good looking.
 And I plan on finding out what that is.”